Wyver: Wyver Farm

 This was explicitly mentioned in 1636 as a farm in Duchy of Lancaster records, although there are reports since the 14th century.
 The wider area was in the hands of numerous owners after 1791 enclosure activities, notable landowners including the Wards, Jodrells who were Lords of Belper manor, and the Hurt family of Alderwasley Hall, it gave the Strutts an opportunity to assure their labour needs and welfare of their workforce, and they systematically began to buy numerous plots of land, obtaining Wyver Farm in 1809 and having full ownership by 1818.
 It is unknown what state the farm was in by this time, although maps of the period indicate a more scattered farmstead with small buildings.
 At some stage the farm was rebuilt, becoming one of their model farms utilising notable building techniques such as fireproof ceiling and floors which was already in use at their mills, structured storage of cattle feed to allow efficient delivery, allowing feed such as grains, cereals or hay to be tipped into pits or carted into stores that allows access to the mixing room in the first floor above the cow byres.
 Another Strutt farm feature are the cow byres being well-ventilated.
-The core portion of the farm is within a L shaped grouping recessed into the hillside, while a western range holds a stable block with stone floor and feed storage areas.
-An further range of buildings comprises a stable, wagon lodge and barn which is also constructed of stone and has a slate roof.
+The core portion of the farm is within an L-shaped grouping recessed into the hillside, while a western range holds a stable block with stone floor and feed storage areas.
+A further range of buildings comprised a stable, wagon lodge and barn which is also constructed of stone and has a slate roof.
 Other subsidiary buildings are a cow-house, hen houses, piggeries and small stable.
 The produce would be used to supply the Strutt's workforce.